nautsio/workshop-docker-consul/part2-consul.md

 !SUB
-Script will automatically registering a service
+The wrapper script will automatically register a service.

-Script will (try) to deregister when service is stopped
+The script will also try to deregister when the service is stopped.

 !SUB
-### Exercise
+### Part2b exercise

+!SUB
 Start the Dockerized Consul, app and database
 ```
+# Cleanup previous part
+$ vagrant destroy -f
-$ cd part2b
+$ cd ../part2b
 # Start the containers
 $ vagrant up --no-parallel
 Bringing machine 'consul' up with 'docker' provider...